Have a day out in Greenwich without spending a penny. In fact, many of the London borough's highlights are free.

 From the actual uniform Admiral Nelson was wearing when he was fatally wounded at the Battle of Trafalgar to maritime artworks and a huge collection of figureheads, there's something for everyone at the National Maritime Museum.
 And with a wide selection of free events and activities for children, it’s a fun, free family day out in London.

 Romney Road, London, SE10 9NF.
 Open 10am–5pm Monday–Sunday, including public holidays.

 Visit the Queen’s House to see the Armada portrait of Elizabeth I

 Recently saved for the nation, the iconic Armada Portrait of Elizabeth I commemorates the most famous conflict of her reign – the failed invasion of England by the Spanish Armada in summer 1588.
-Visit the elegant Queen’s House – which is free to enter – to see this and other great works by world-famous artists, including J.M.W.
+Visit the elegant Queen’s House – a free art gallery right in the heart of historic Greenwich – to see this and other great works by world-famous artists, including J.M.W.
 Turner and Canaletto.
 The former royal residence, designed by Inigo Jones, was the first classical building in Britain when completed in 1638.

 Stroll through Greenwich Park and enjoy London’s best view

-Visit the after-dark and you’ll see the symbolic green laser that beams out northwards along the Prime Meridian Line.
+Visit the area after dark and you’ll see the symbolic green laser that beams out northwards along the Prime Meridian Line.